Rattowal, Pakistan: Education

 Government Islamia Millet High School for Boys, established in early 70s, is a famous progressive school in Madhray Rattowal.
-The village also hosts the Government High School for Girls.Two Government primary schools for boys and one Government primary school for Girls.
+The village also hosts the Government High School for Girls.
+Two Government primary schools for boys and one Government primary school for Girls.
 There are also private schools in the village.

 Weather

 This village has a moderate climate, it remains hot in summer and cold in winter.
 During peak summer, the temperature rises up to 44 C. The winter months are mild and the minimum temperature may fall below 0 C. The average annual rainfall in the district is 50 mm.

 History

-Rattowal is a progressed village of Punjab.
-It is founded about 200 years ago by the Ranjha Bradry (a cast in Punjab).
-But there are many other groups of people living in the village since hundreds of years.
+Rattowal was founded about 200 years ago by the Ranjha caste.
+But there are many other groups of people living in the village.